ishankhan28/sageshell/README.md

-# 🐚 MyShell — A Linux Shell Prototype in C
+# SAGE Shell — A Linux Shell Prototype in C

 > *"I didn't just want to use a shell.
 I wanted to understand what happens inside one."*
-> — Built from scratch by **Ishan Khan**

 ---

-## 👋 What is MyShell?
+## What is SAGE Shell?

-MyShell is a **custom Linux shell** written in C using low-level system calls.
+SAGE Shell is a **custom Linux shell** written in C using low-level system calls.

 Most of us type commands like `ls`, `cd`, or `grep` every day — but have you ever wondered what actually happens under the hood?
 This project answers exactly that.

-Instead of relying on Bash or Zsh, MyShell implements the core loop of a shell from scratch — reading your input, understanding what you mean, and making the OS do the work.
+Instead of relying on Bash or Zsh, SAGE Shell implements the core loop of a shell from scratch — reading your input, understanding what you mean, and making the OS do the work.
 Along the way it adds some quality-of-life features that even standard shells don't always offer out of the box.

 ---

-## ✨ Features
+## Features

-### 🔧 Core Shell Features
+### Core Shell Features
 | Feature | Description |
 |---|---|
 | **Command Execution** | Run any standard Linux command — `ls`, `pwd`, `cat`, and more |